Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-With the exception of AGH—which makes a deliberate attempt to reduce training complexity—the primary drawback of these methods lies in the heavy computational overhead of matrix factorisation.
-Solving the SVD or eigenvalue problem typically requires $\mathcal{O}(\min(N^{2}D, ND^{2}))$ operations, rendering these approaches intractable for large-scale, high-dimensional datasets.
-As we will observe in the following sections, this reliance on matrix factorisation is a recurring theme across both supervised and unsupervised data-dependent hashing models.
+\iflong With the exception of AGH, which makes a deliberate attempt to reduce training complexity, the primary drawback of these methods is the heavy computational overhead of matrix factorisation.
+Solving the SVD or eigenvalue problem typically requires $\mathcal{O}(\min(N^{2}D, ND^{2}))$ operations, which renders these approaches intractable for large-scale, high-dimensional datasets.
+As we observe in the following sections, this reliance on matrix factorisation recurs across both supervised and unsupervised data-dependent hashing models. \fi \shortonly{With the exception of AGH, the chief drawback of these methods is the heavy cost of matrix factorisation.
+This reliance on the SVD or eigenproblem recurs across the supervised data-dependent models below.}